The Thoughts of Emerlist Davjack: Title and album cover

 The name 'Emerlist Davjack' is a portmanteau created by combining the last names of the four members of the group; Keith Emerson, David OList, Brian Davison and Lee Jackson.
 The original disc credits all compositions to 'Emerlist Davjack'; later releases give more specific credits.
-The first half of the title ("the thoughts of") is apparently a reference to bassist Lee Jackson's habit of carrying a copy of Mao Zedong's "Little Red Book", an alternate name of which was "Thoughts of Chairman Mao."
+The first half of the title ("the thoughts of") is apparently a reference to bassist Lee Jackson's habit of carrying a copy of Mao Zedong's Little Red Book, an alternate name of which was "The Thoughts of Chairman Mao."

-The cover, photographed by Gered Mankowitz at a Soho studio, shows members of the band shirtless and wrapped in cellophane.
-According to Emerson, the back cover was to feature slides of the band superimposed over a woman's naked body, although his embarrassment over it caused a less controversial (though still distorted) band photo to be used.
+The cover, photographed by Gered Mankowitz at a Soho studio, shows members of the band shirtless and wrapped in cellophane, having just burst out of a cellophane "embryo" meant to represent a new birth in the reinvention of music.
+According to Emerson, the back cover features a slide of the band projected onto a woman's naked body, specifically the pubic mound; initially they tried projecting onto the breasts, but Emerson complained that the result comedically distorted his face.

 Release and reception

-The album was released in March 1968 in mono and stereo editions, promoted by a sampler (featured on the Castle Communications 2000 box set "Here Come The Nice" (CMETD 055-1)) featuring a commentary by DJ John Peel, which included the following comments:
+The album was released in March 1968 in mono and stereo editions, promoted by a sampler (featured on the Castle Communications 2000 box set Here Come The Nice (CMETD 055-1)) featuring a commentary by DJ John Peel, which included the following comments:

 1967 was a strange year for pop music with groups experimenting with new sounds and bouncing on and off bandwagons with dizzying speed and agility.
 They were calling themselves ridiculous names and regretting it shortly.
 The Nice came together in a void and will be here when the others are in pantomime in Wolverhampton.

+The album received largely positive reviews, although it failed to chart.
+Chris Welch of Melody Maker heard a preview of the album prior to release and in the November 18, 1967 issue stated that it "includes some of the most exciting music I have ever heard produced by a British group.
+Those who have heard "live" their lengthy work-out on "Rondo" and its explosive climax will be pleased to know it has recorded very well."
+After release, the same paper opined that the album "successfully captures the musical ingredients that make them so rewarding live", noting interesting experiments in electronic and percussive effects.
+Disc and Music Echo wrote "crammed into eight long tracks is some of the most exciting original material we’ve heard for a long time."